Theatre (THEATRE)

 (A,B,C) Concentration in one or more of the arts and crafts necessary to costume design.
 Areas to be chosen from include: fabric dyeing and painting, millinery, wig design and construction, latex prosthetic, and decorative accessories for the stage.
 May be repeated up to six hours with content change and permission of instructor.

-(A,B,C,D) Professional Scene Design is a series of courses constructed to develop the designer's skills from research and initial sketches to finished renderings, models and working drawings.
+Professional Scene Design Studio is a series of courses constructed to develop the designer's skills from research and initial sketches to finished renderings, models and working drawings.
 Each successive section deals with problems of increasing complexity beginning with one-set realistic productions through unit-settings, stylization and multiple setting problems.
-The course may be taken once or twice for non-set designers with the full cycle being required for the scene design emphasis.
+The course is taken each semester of the program.

 THEATRE 5538 Scene Painting Credits: 3